Farmers Insurance Open odds, predictions, props: PGA Tour picks, best prop bets from proven from golf model

-2026 Farmers Insurance Open odds, PGA prop picks, predictions, bets: Golf model targets Jason Day, J.J.
+2026 Farmers Insurance Open odds, PGA prop picks, predictions, bets: Golf model backing Jason Day, J.J.
 Spaun

 The SportsLine model reveals its top PGA Tour props picks for the 2026 Farmers Insurance Open, which begins Thursday from Torrey Pines Golf Course in San Diego, Calif.